seamicole/python-django-rest-demo/README.md

 - <a href="https://drf-demo-backend-production.herokuapp.com/api/countries/?sort[]=name">api / countries / ? sort[] = name</a>
 - <a href="https://drf-demo-backend-production.herokuapp.com/api/countries/?sort[]=-name">api / countries / ? sort[] = -name</a>

+The following requests will sort all available countries by population, ascending and descending respectively:

+- <a href="https://drf-demo-backend-production.herokuapp.com/api/countries/?sort[]=population">api / countries / ? sort[] = population</a>
+- <a href="https://drf-demo-backend-production.herokuapp.com/api/countries/?sort[]=-population">api / countries / ? sort[] = -population</a>

 The following request will sort all available countries by United Nations member status, date of admission to the United Nations, and country name, respectively -- or more simply: by ascending date of membership:

 - <a href="https://drf-demo-backend-production.herokuapp.com/api/countries?sort[]=-is_un_member&sort[]=is_un_member_at&sort[]=name">api / countries / ? sort[] = -is_un_member & sort[] = is_un_member_at & sort[] = name</a>